-CFaR, APPAs Center for Facilities Research, is resident on our website and fills a vital need by integrating the development, collection, and delivery of research in the education environment.
+CFaR, APPA's Center for Facilities Research, is resident on our website and fills a vital need by integrating the development, collection, and delivery of research in the education environment.
 Active participation in and involvement through CFaR by facilities professionals, allied associations and agencies, and other education community stakeholders is increasing the quality and quantity of credible data and information you need to make knowledgeable and informed decisions for your institutions.
-CFaR is designed to be a repository of edudistortion.
+CFaR is designed to be a repository of eduassures stability, dimensional integrity, and prevents distortion.
 32 colors.